tb-dhk/trenches/README.md

 ## description

-*trenches* is tbdhk's first album, featuring a diverse range of genres that encapsulate the artist's unique musical style and creative vision.
+*trenches* is tbdhk's first album, featuring a diverse range of genres that encapsulates their unique musical style and creative vision.

 ---